Ezekiel Ox: The Ox and the Fury

 Ox formed The Ox and the Fury (initially known as Ezekiel Ox and the Fury) in Melbourne in 2008.
 The band comprised Ox on lead vocals and acoustic guitar, Lucius Borich (from bands Cog, Juice, The Hanging Tree, Borich x Borich and Floating Me) on drums, Ben Brennan, Natalie K Marsland and Dom Italiano.

 Their debut album, Guitars Die in Hot Cars was released in April 2010.
 As from May that year they had a weekly residency at the Espy.

 Another album was planned for release in late 2010, but did not appear, likely due to Ox’s commitment to his new project Over-Reactor.
 In September 2011 the Ox and the Fury played a gig in Wollongong to support Rock the Vote, and Dallas Frasca sang with the band.

 Over-Reactor

-Over-Reactor is a 'death-hop' band made up of two members, singer Ezekiel Ox and multi-instrumentalist Cory Blight.
+Over-Reactor is a 'band' made up of two members, singer Ezekiel Ox and multi-instrumentalist Cory Blight.
 They have released two full length albums.
 A third album called "Cocaine Headdress" is to be released in July 2017 through Bird's Robe Records.
 It took 6 years for the duo to complete this album.